PushpakJagtap/Pushpak_Website/content/publication/conf-2/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "_IEEE International Advance Computing Conference (IACC)_"
+publication = "_IEEE Symposium on Computational Intelligence in Control and Automation (CICA)_"
 # publication_short = "In *ACC*"

 # Abstract and optional shortened version.
-# abstract = "This paper compares the performance of conventional adaptive network based fuzzy inference system (ANFIS) network and extreme-ANFIS on regression problems.
-ANFIS networks incorporate the explicit knowledge of the fuzzy systems and learning capabilities of neural networks.
-The proposed new learning technique overcomes the slow learning speed of the conventional learning techniques like neural networks and support vector machines (SVM) without sacrificing the generalization capability.
-The structure of extreme-ANFIS network is similar to the conventional ANFIS which combines the fuzzy logic's qualitative approach and neural network's adaptive capability.
-As in the case of extreme learning machines (ELM), the first layer parameters of the proposed learning machine are not tuned.
-Performance on two regression problems shows that extreme-ANFIS provides better generalization capability and faster learning speed."
+# abstract = "This paper proposes a new neuro-fuzzy learning machine called extreme learning adaptive neuro-fuzzy inference system (ELANFIS) which can be applied to control of nonlinear systems.
+The new learning machine combines the learning capabilities of neural networks and the explicit knowledge of the fuzzy systems as in the case of conventional adaptive neuro-fuzzy inference system (ANFIS).
+The parameters of the fuzzy layer of ELANFIS are not tuned to achieve faster learning speed without sacrificing the generalization capability.
+The proposed learning machine is used for inverse control and model predictive control of nonlinear systems.
+Simulation results show improved performance with very less computation time which is much essential for real time control."
 # Is this a selected publication? (true/false)
 featured = false